-No one is quite sure why but, whilst hospitalisations in the USA in the last 20 years have increased by 11%, hospitalisations due to the Big G have mushroomed by nearly 400%.
+No one is quite sure why but, whilst hospitalisations in the USA in the last 20 years have increased by 11%, hospitalisations due to the Big G have mushroomed by nearly 400%; a United States explosion.
 That's nuclear!
 Avoid mushrooms if you suffer from the Big G!
 Otherwise eat masses of them!

 Common sense can be totally misleading, but it's not unrealistic to assume that it's related to the 'crap' fast food diet that Americans 'enjoy'.
 Getting back to eating a genuine salad (not a leaf of lettuce and a quarter of tomato) several days a week, plenty of fruit and raw food in general, back to nature is surely what it's about.

-It's a very treatable disease but it is doubtful that straight chiropractic has any role to play in the treatment of gout.
+It's a very treatable disease but it is doubtful that straight chiropractic help has any role to play in the treatment of gout.
 In the acute phase it is best treated with NSAIDs and medication to reduce uric acid.
 As with all inflammatory conditions, icing with an ice cube is the topical treatment of choice.
 Once the acute phase is over it is best to reduce protein rich foods, especially red meat, which is beneficial anyway.
 Mushrooms should be avoided.
 According to Wiki the red wine story is a myth, but beer has a profoundly detrimental effect.
 Shame!

 More salad and, as with all the inflammatory arthritides, fasting may be of value.